Bichon frise on striped chair

 Independent Clinic

-Creature Comforts Notting Hill is part of the Creature Comforts brand, which the clinic website says operates multiple veterinary clinics.
-It treats dogs, cats and rabbits, and is listed as a veterinary nurse training facility.
+Creature Comforts Notting Hill is part of the Creature Comforts brand, which operates multiple veterinary clinics.
+The clinic treats dogs, cats and rabbits, and is listed as a veterinary nurse training facility.
+Owners consistently describe a calm, well-organised environment, with booking and pet record features available through the clinic’s app.

 Showing 1-10 of 39 clinics